emilianoyoung/ai/_posts/_archive/2019-11-24-robot-debates-humans-about-the-dangers-of-artificial-intelligence.md

 ---
 category: news
 title: "Robot debates humans about the dangers of artificial intelligence"
 excerpt: "An artificial intelligence has debated the dangers of AI – narrowly convincing audience members that the technology will do more good than harm.
-Project Debater, a robot developed by IBM, spoke on both sides of the argument, with two human teammates for each side helping it out.
-Talking in a female American voice to a crowd at the University ..."
+Project Debater, a robot developed by IBM, spoke on both sides of the argument, with two human teammates for ..."
 publishedDateTime: 2019-11-24T08:13:00Z
 sourceUrl: https://www.newscientist.com/article/2224585-robot-debates-humans-about-the-dangers-of-artificial-intelligence/
 ampUrl: https://www.newscientist.com/article/2224585-robot-debates-humans-about-the-dangers-of-artificial-intelligence/amp/